Direct speedboat connections to Hvar, Brač, Vis, and the Dalmatian coast - your boat, your schedule, up to 12 passengers.

 Quick routes from Split to major island destinations without ferry queues.

-A private boat transfer from Split to Hvar takes about 55 minutes by speedboat and costs from €450 for up to 12 passengers — fuel, skipper and luggage included.
-Flarent runs private speedboat transfers from Split's harbour to Hvar, Brač (Bol, Supetar, Milna), Vis, Trogir and Split Airport, departing on your schedule with licensed local skippers.
+A private boat transfer from Split to Hvar takes about 55 minutes by speedboat and costs from €850 for up to 12 passengers - fuel, skipper, and luggage included.
+Flarent runs private speedboat transfers from Split's harbor to Hvar, Brač (Bol, Supetar, Milna), Vis, Trogir, and Split Airport, departing on your schedule with licensed local skippers.
 It's the fastest way to reach the islands without ferry queues.

 | Route | Duration | Price (up to 12 pax) |